 The best way to avoid unintentional fentanyl overdose is to abstain from illegal drugs.
 However, if you use drugs frequently, testing your drugs using a fentanyl urine test strip can greatly reduce your chances of accidental overdose.

 Using a fentanyl test strip is easy.
 First, add ¼ inch of water to a container containing residue of the drug you’re testing.
 This can be the baggie the drug came in or the cooker you prepped it in.
 Swirl the water around to make sure it is mixed thoroughly.
 Next, grab the test strip by the solid blue end, and dip the other side into the water for 15 seconds.
 Let the strip sit for 5 minutes.

 If a single line appears on the strip, your drugs are contaminated with fentanyl.
-If two lines appear, then there is no fentanyl present.
-If no lines show up, then the test didn’t work, and you should try again with a new strip.
+Now, if two lines appear, then there is no fentanyl present.
+But if no lines show up, then the test didn’t work, and you should try again with a new strip.

 How long does fentanyl stay in your system?

 Fentanyl and its metabolites, the chemicals made when broken down in your body, are detectable for 2-4 days after use.
 If you think that you may have recently used a drug that was contaminated by fentanyl, you can find out by using a fentanyl urine test kit.

 What should I do if my drugs contain fentanyl?